Peter Parker (2002 film series character)

-Peter Benjamin Parker, also known by his alter ego Spider-Man, is a superhero portrayed by Tobey Maguire, based on the Marvel Comics character of the same name.
-He is the protagonist of Sam Raimi's Spider-Man (2002) as well as its sequels, Spider-Man 2 (2004) and Spider-Man 3 (2007).
-Maguire also voiced the character in the trilogy's tie-in video games.
-He reprised his role as a supporting character in the MCU film Spider-Man: No Way Home (2021), appearing as an older version of himself alongside his two successors' versions of the character.
-To distinguish himself from the two other versions of himself, he is nicknamed "Peter-Two" by them, referred to by Marvel's official website as the Friendly Neighborhood Spider-Man, and in the film's script as "Raimi-Verse Peter" and "Raimi-Verse Spider-Man" (in honor of Sam Raimi).
+Peter Benjamin Parker, also known by his alter ego Spider-Man, is a character portrayed by Tobey Maguire.
+Based on the Marvel Comics character Spider-Man, he is the protagonist of Sam Raimi's Spider-Man film trilogy, which includes Spider-Man (2002), Spider-Man 2 (2004) and Spider-Man 3 (2007).
+Maguire also portrays Peter in the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home (2021).